hedgeberg/RL78_sleigh/README.md

 -------

 Thanks to [hedgeberg](https://github.com/hedgeberg), [aerosoul94](https://github.com/aerosoul94) for the initial sleigh implementation.

-Thanks to [astrelsky](https://github.com/astrelsky) for the pull request of function match patterns Thanks to [zecoxao](https://github.com/zecoxao) for the kick to get this moving The rest of you that know who you are and love to explore the RL78 ISA <3
+Thanks to [astrelsky](https://github.com/astrelsky) for the pull request of function match patterns.

+Thanks to [zecoxao](https://github.com/zecoxao) for the kick to get this moving.

+The rest of you that know who you are and love to explore the RL78 ISA <3

 Thanks to [hthh](https://github.com/hthh/), [thog](https://github.com/thog), and [roblabla](https://github.com/roblabla) for their work on [Ghidra_Falcon](https://github.com/Thog/ghidra_falcon), which served as the base workflow for this project (i.e. I stole their repo and build system and just edited a couple files with the exception of the rl78 defintion files).
 Definitely check through their repo, their debugging workflow that they highlighted there is how I've been debugging this.